Senyoret1/kcg-ml-image-pipeline-fork/orchestration/api/coding_guide/API_GUIDELINES.md

 - `OTHER_ERROR` (the actual value is `0`): Use this for any other type of error.

-In the `error_string` param write small description of what when wrong, mainly for debugging purpouses.
+In the `error_string` param write a small description of what when wrong, mainly for debugging purpouses.

 In the `http_status_code` param set the http error code that must be returned, like 404 or 500.